South Bay Plastic Surgeons

 - Implant Options: We offer saline, form-stable silicone (“gummy bear”), and structured (“ideal implant”) options.

-How much does the breast augmentation procedure cost in the Los Angeles area?
+How much does breast augmentation cost in the Los Angeles area?

 Breast augmentation surgery typically costs between $7,000 – $10,000 in the Los Angeles area, but this price varies widely depending on a number of factors.
 The type of implant used in your surgery, the placement of your implants, and your unique goals are just a few issues that influence your breast augmentation price.
 During your consultation, our board-certified doctors will discuss the available options.
 Once you and your surgeon have determined the course of your procedure, we’ll provide you with a personalized cost estimate.